devstaff-crete/DevStaff-Heraklion/meetups/meetup02-NodeJS/nodejs-tutorial.md

 ## Getting started

-Did you get any familiar with the language?
-Then we can go on and install the very first tools necessary for our Node.js web application.
+If you feel the Javascript language is starting to make sense, we can go on and install the very first tools necessary for our Node.js web application!!

 ### Node.js